ietf-rats-wg/draft-eat-mt/draft-lundblade-rats-eat-media-type.md

 TBD1 and TBD2 are to be assigned from the space 256..999.

-In the registry as defined by {{Section 12.3 of -COAP}} at the time of writing, the column "Content-Type" is called "Media type" and the column "Content Coding" is called "Encoding".
+In the registry as defined by {{Section 12.3 of CoAP}} at the time of writing, the column "Content-Type" is called "Media type" and the column "Content Coding" is called "Encoding".  [^remove]

+[^remove]: RFC editor: please remove this paragraph.

 --- back